Find out what is the best motherboard CPU combo for a basic, mainstream, gaming and home theater PC right here.

 This motherboard's solid build quality also deserves praise.
 Japanese solid caps, ferrite core chokes, high grade MOSFET, glass fabric PCB and dedicated USB fuses enable it to better withstand high temperatures, power surges, electrostatic discharges and humid environments.
 What we have here is a durable motherboard that should outlast its three year warranty.

 Whether it's for home or office use, this robust and versatile motherboard CPU combo will be more than adequate for most people.
 Unless you're someone with exacting needs (heavy gamer, graphics designer, video professional, overclocker), this value-for-money combo is going to serve you well for the years to come.

-Intel Core i5-4670K aced everything that the reviewers tossed at it... synthetic benchmarks, office software, graphics editing, video rendering, 3D modeling, data processing and of course hardcore gaming (with a discrete graphics card).
-In fact, it outperforms AMD's FX-8350 in most tests, an astonishing feat considering that FX-8350 is a eight core monster running at 4.0 GHz.
+With 6 cores and 12 processing threads running at up to 4.2 GHz, this CPU aced everything that reviewers tossed at it... synthetic benchmarks, office software, graphics editing, video rendering, 3D modeling, data processing and of course heavy gaming (with a discrete graphics card).

 For the best gaming motherboard CPU combo, we'll need to pair this killer CPU to a rock-solid motherboard with first rate features and competitive prices:

-Asus ROG and Gigabyte G1 boards have been dominating the gaming scene for years, but their $300 plus price tags are just too much for most people to stomach.
-Retailing for less than $190, MSI Z97 Gaming 7 motherboard offers almost as much in features and build quality... at a fraction of the price.
+Asus ROG boards have been dominating the gaming scene for years, but their $300 plus price tags are just too much for most people to stomach.
+Retailing for less than $200, Asus AM4 TUF Gaming X570-Plus motherboard offers almost as much in features and build quality... at a fraction of the price.
 No wonder that it has been winning over gamers and reviewers in droves.

-Let's begin with its graphics card support: Three PCI-E 3.0 x16 slots with SLI and CrossFireX support gives us a motherboard that is able to accommodate up to three Nvidia or AMD graphics cards at the same time.
-Along with its four other PCI-E x 1 slots, this ATX board has seven expansion slots in total for graphics cards, sound cards, network cards, connector cards etc.
+Let's begin with its graphics card support: Two latest gen PCI-E 4.0 x16 slots with CrossFireX support gives us a motherboard that is able to power two high end graphics cards at full speed.
+Along with its three other PCI-E x 1 slots, this ATX board has five expansion slots in total for graphics cards, sound cards, network cards, connector cards etc.